Premises Liability Attorney:

 Invitee vs. Licensee vs. Tresspasser – Slip and Fall Lawsuits

-Typically, a possessor has a duty to use ordinary care to warn or otherwise protect an invitee from risks of harm from a condition on the possessor’s premises if:
+Typically, a possessor has to use ordinary care to warn or otherwise protect an invitee from risks of harm from a condition on the possessor’s premises if:

 - the risk of harm is unreasonable, and